The rider and horse moved onto the narrow path into the wilderness, to Cloud Peak,

 Above, a messenger streaked across the face of the Deep, rejoicing.

-A lost soul had been on a long journey, but was finally home.
+A lost soul was finally home.

 Awesome!
 Thank you for sharing this.
 Lovely Indeed..It brought back memories of Sweat Lodge Ceremony with Cheyenne Medicine Man that I had the privilege of going to and a wrote poem about it to savor the memory.
 He gave some cedar to sprinkle in the fire pit, I was little reluctant but he insisted.
 He knew that I needed the healing vibration of the cedar at the time.
 I digressed here.
 Thank you for this lovely post.
 It touched my heart!